muratyldrim/CatchME/README.md

 It provides a proactive solution by predicting the anomaly in **real-time**.
 It also allows for a **historical** anomaly detection approach.

-There is an option to trigger manually for a specific server.
+There is also an option to trigger manually for a specific server.

 ## Used ML & Scaler Algorithms